visrealm/pico9918/test/live/README.md

 ```
 live9918.py     the board: SWD, flashing, capture, PNG
+intpin.py       the /INT pin itself, which no scene describes
 perf.py         every scene against the clock
 perflog.py      the perf history, and what moved between two runs
 results.py      what a run leaves behind